Taz-Castle/BabylonJS/dev.md

 Scene 1: Scene 1 is a simple scene that consists of 2 shapes, 1 large sphere floating in the middle above a flat plane.
 Above the sphere is a cube that floats directly above it.

 Scene 2: Scene 2 uses a combination of implementing different shapes, colours, textures and rotation.
 In the scene you can see 4 dark blue cones that sit on a flat plane that is Orange.
-In the centre of this plane floating above is a sphere with a lava texture that has been applied to it and directly above that is a diamond shape that rotates continously round and round with a wooden texture applied to it.
+In the centre of this plane floating above is a sphere with a lava texture that has been applied to it and directly above that is a diamond shape  with a wooden texture applied to it.